 A year is a lifetime in pop, so when a popstar is absent for even a moment longer, you really start to feel it.

 When it comes to Robyn, we're starting to take this personally.
 Her last proper album was the Body Talk trilogy in 2011, and aside from a few collaborations the only taste of Robyn goodness was a snippet of new song Honey in the TV show Girls back in March.
 Also giving us some serious heartache is Christina Aguilera, pretty much silent on the new music front since her cameo on A Great Big World's Say Something in 2014, although she did deliver a show-stopping performance at the American Music Awards in November.
 She has cleared out a load of her Instagram posts, though, which is good a sign she's on her way back, unless she did some Brexit tweets we don't know about but regrets them now.

-Ella Henderson looks good for a return this year, a good three years after her huge debut and Number 1 Ghost; she performed some new songs when supporting James Arthur on tour in 2017.
-It's coming up for three years since Years & Years' huge chart-topper King, and in late 2016 frontman Olly Alexander was snapped in the studio with none other than Julia Michaels and Justin Tranter.
-Sounds like some unmissable pop is on its way from the trio.
+Ella Henderson was looking good for a return this year, a good three years after her huge debut and Number 1 Ghost; she performed some new songs when supporting James Arthur on tour in 2017, but then announced she was parting ways with her record label Syco, so the project is delayed.

 Daft Punk have had huge hits with The Weeknd, Starboy and I Feel It Coming, but their last album as a lead artist is over four years ago, and Cheryl's last LP was almost as long ago – she's been busy being a mum but has admitted she's been "receiving songs".
 Give us 'em then, Cheryl!